Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/ProjectReport.md

 ### Future Improvements

-- Install and import package h5py, since h5py is also widely used as GMF data file format.
+- Install and import package h5py, make the code availabale for h5py files.
--
+- Combine multiple GMFs depending on how long their path form source to site intersects the volcanic areas.
+- Gather information (e.g. satallite imagery) to draw better volcanic areas.